-Pneumatic and Hydraulic Cylinders have been the source of confusion for many years as their result and purpose seems to be extremely similar and some would argue, the exact same!
+The source of confusion between hydraulic vs pneumatic cylinders has been going on for many years as their result and purpose seem to be extremely similar and some would argue, the exact same!
 So what does make these two applications so different?
 Can they be used interchangeably?
-How do each of them function that makes them different from the other?
-Let’s explore the differences and similarities of pneumatic and hydraulic cylinders so that we all have a better idea of what is best for each individual need.
+How does each of them function that makes them different from the other?
+Let’s explore the differences and similarities of pneumatic and hydraulic cylinders so that we all have a better idea of what is best for each individual needs.

-Similarities of the two are many!
-They both function in a very similar fashion, just with a different means of movement.
+The similarities of the two are many!
+They both function in a very similar fashion, just with different means of movement.
 Both hydraulics and pneumatics require similar components and the idea behind them both is that force is exerted resulting in the ability to do something such as living, spinning, moving, pushing.
 The possibilities are endless!

 What Is the Difference?

-The biggest difference between pneumatics and hydraulics is actually the means by which the cylinder is working.
+The biggest difference between hydraulic vs pneumatic is actually the means by which the cylinder is working.

 Pneumatics use gas, generally air or pure gas in order to transmit power by compressing the gas.
 Hydraulics on the other hand use fluid, often oil, glycol, and other flame resistant liquid options.

 Pneumatics in a very general sense are compressed air or gas that creates a linear force.
 They are pressurized systems that compress the air or gas in order to produce force allowing for movement to be created.
 The downside of pneumatic systems is that they really cannot produce more than 100 pounds per square inch (PSI) Because the pneumatic system is working with compressed air, there is a delay in movement, and also there is a requirement for a constant “compressor” source to keep things going.
 Some examples of pneumatic systems are a nail gun, pneumatic or “air” brakes used by busses and large trucks.